fralik/rundata-net/docs/db/data.rst

   A combination of cross group and variable is referred to as *cross form*.
   The way cross descriptions are written in Rundata, there are two additions to the above described system:

     * There can be uncertainty in cross form definition.
-Uncertainties are clearly marked in teh database.
+Uncertainties are clearly marked in the database.
     * Not all crosses are classified according to Lager's classification.
 Some crosses are described by textual description.

 * Dating.
 Contains :samp:`U` (pre-Viking), :samp:`V` (Viking) or :samp:`M` (Medieval) for the period, if possible with a more exact time designation, for example :samp:`V 800`.